Code-Institute-Submissions/Upon-Wonder/README.md

 ### Design Process
 1. Stragety plane: My strategy for this website was to offer a website with clear navigation to the information the visitor wants to reach.
 The strategy plane is based on the user stories which made it easier to come up with what pages I wanted to add to my website.
+The aim is to give a clear picture to the visitor of which members are behind the band and what kind of image they have while making it fun to navigate through the website.

-2. Scope plane: The key features I wanted to add to my website was images of the band members both together and separate to get a good picture of who they are, a gallery with photos of the band performing and a clear list with tour dates followed by a link to ticket resellers.
+2. Scope plane: The key features I wanted to add to my website was images of the band members both together and separate , a gallery with photos of the band performing and a clear list with tour dates followed by a link to ticket resellers.

-3. Structure plane: The scope plane led me to decide which pages I was going to add to my website.
+3. Structure plane: When the key features was set I decided which pages I was going to add to my website.
 I originally decided to make my website with four pages: an index page, about page, gallery page and a tour dates page.

 4. Skeleton plane:  My goal for the index page was to make it a little different from the rest of the pages.
 I knew I